There is nothing wrong with taking pride in one’s accomplishments.

 I know.
 I can’t believe it either.

-The Internet Movie Database is the industry storehouse of film and television credits for actors, directors, producers, writers and everyone else involved in the the making of movies and television shows.
+The Internet Movie Database is the industry’s storehouse of film and television credits for actors, directors, producers, writers, and everyone else involved in making movies and television shows.
 It’s been around for more than 20 years and is older than the Internet’s first Web browser.

 “I wonder who these two guys are?”
 I thought.

-The first is a Matthew Dicks who worked in the art department for the 2004 film The Woodsman.
+The first is Matthew Dicks, who worked in the art department for the 2004 film The Woodsman.

 I clicked on the second and discovered that it was me.